 Beggen-based, family-run enterprise Boutique J Christnach-Jungblut sells everything you need for your pets, and also clothing brands like Barbour, Fjäll and Räven.

 For second-hand pet accessories such as transport boxes or dog coats you can try the Facebook group, Secondhand Deieren Artikelen.

-There are plenty of doggie play date, dog training and other places you can spend time with your dog in the company of other dog owners.
+There are plenty of doggie play dates, dog training and other places you can spend time with your dog in the company of other dog owners.
 For more information check out our article, Fun things to do with your dog.
-For a first-hand view of adopting kittens from an Asbl, read The L Word column Hello Kitties.
+For a list of dog and cat-friendly restaurants read our article here.